Vincenzo Vannutelli

-Vincenzo Vannutelli (5 December 1836 – 9 July 1930) was an Italian prelate of the Roman Catholic Church.
+Vincenzo Vannutelli (5 December 1836 – 9 July 1930) was an Italian prelate of the Catholic Church.
 He spent his career in the foreign service of the Holy See and was made a cardinal in 1890.

 At his death he was the oldest member of the College of Cardinals, the last surviving cardinal elevated to that rank during the 19th century, and the next to last surviving cardinal named by Pope Leo XIII.

 His older brother Serafino (1834–1915) was also a cardinal.